lanl/LaGriT/docs/pages/docs/commands/CMO2.md

 ## CONVENTION

-As a result of any command that generates a new mesh object, the newly generated mesh object becomes active.
+As a result of any command that generates a new mesh object, the newly generated mesh object becomes active. <br>
-As a result of any command that changes a mesh object (e.g. `copyatt`) the changed mesh object becomes active.
+As a result of any command that changes a mesh object (e.g. **copyatt**) the changed mesh object becomes active.<br>
-Use `cmo/select` to explicitly specify the current and active mesh object.
+Use **cmo/select** to explicitly specify the current and active mesh object.

 ## RESERVED NAMES